DarkSideMoon/DarkSideMoon/README.md

 ## ⚡ My slogan
 ### Develop better than yesterday, express yourself!
+#### Mastery comes to those who undertake continuous and unwavering practise.
+Shortcuts will get you nowhere. - Morihei Ueshiba

 ## 🍕 You can buy my pizza
 If you find that my projects, articles interesting or have helped you, I would very much appreciate it if you would buy my a pizza